Steveorevo/node-red-contrib-actionflows/README.md

 defined first.

 Priority numbers can vary between 1 to 99.
-The lower the number, the earlier a defined flow sequence will execute.
+The lower the number, the earlier a defined flow segment will execute.
 I.e. An `action in` node with #1 priority executes before a #2 priority, etc. It is recommended that you leave the priority numbers at their default of 50 to allow overrides by other authors (if need be).
 Often times, multiple vendors or "plugin" authors may provide